CodenameCOTC/premire-league-news/README.md

 - Node.js  as a server side programming
 - Express.js as a frameworks
 - MongoDB as a database
-- Semantic-UI as a frontend frameworks
+- Semantic-UI as a frontend frameworks also Bootstrap4

 Current Features:
 - Everyone can posting